NU-CEM/Group_wiki/Software/GPUMD_NEP/README.md

 # To test

 - [ ] Run n=6 NEP energy prediction and compare to DFT output
+- [ ] Try training NEP without doing the formation energy calculation step (as this awkward to generalise).

 # To add to tutorial